dcradu/resite_ip/README.md

 ISBN: 9780323855273, available [here](https://www.elsevier.com/books/complementarity-of-variable-renewable-energy-sources/jurasz/978-0-323-85527-3).
 ## Setup

-This module runs in any `Python` version older than 3.6.
+This module runs in `Python 3.6`.
 In addition, all siting scripts are written in `Julia`, so a `Julia` version no older than 1.5 is also required.
 Finally, the tool requires to installation of the `gurobi` solver (with a valid license).
 Once `Python`, `Julia` and `gurobi` are installed on the machine and assuming that the code was directly obtained via the provided tag ling, the installation process requires the following steps: